libmanuk/Philly/README.md

-# gonorth
+# GoNorth
 A custom Omeka theme for the Goin' North project.
+The theme is based on the Berlin Omeka theme.